Also known as: Transitional cell carcinoma of the bladder and Urothelial cancer

 - Nonpapillary (sessile) tumors are flat.
 They are much less common.
 But they are more invasive and have a worse outcome.

-- Chemical exposure at work.
-About one in four cases of bladder cancer is caused by coming into contact with to cancer-causing chemicals at work.
+- Chemical exposure at work: About 1 in 4 cases of bladder cancer is caused by coming into contact with cancer-causing chemicals at work.
 These chemicals are called carcinogens.
 Dye workers, rubber workers, aluminum workers, leather workers, truck drivers, and pesticide applicators are at the highest risk.

-- Chemotherapy: The chemotherapy drug cyclophosphamide may increase the risk of bladder cancer.
+- Chemotherapy: The chemotherapy drug cyclophosphamide may increase the risk for bladder cancer.
 Your doctor may prescribe a medicine to reduce this risk.

 - Radiation treatment: Women who had radiation therapy to treat cervical cancer have an increased risk of developing bladder cancer.

 - Bladder infection: A long-term (chronic) bladder infection or irritation may lead to a certain type of bladder cancer.

 - Abdominal pain

 - Blood in the urine

 - Bone pain or tenderness if the cancer spreads to the bone